zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-20-Broker-scaling-performance/index.md

 We also see a few jobs timing out, indicating that the cluster is unable to handle this load consistency:
 ![](./perf_initial_timeouts.png)

-We also see that many jobs are active for much longer than 1 second, even though the workers could complete them immediately.
+We also see that many jobs are active for much longer than 1 second, even though the workers only delay completion by 50ms.
 ![](./perf_initial_job_lifetime.png)

 As hinted at before, much of this performance limit can be attributed to the limited IOPS of the small SSDs.